AchrafKassioui/Learning-iOS-Dev/README.md

 ## Xcode Wishlist

-*18 December 2024*
+*18 December 2024, updated 17 January 2025*

+- A shortcut to restore the caret position.
+Navigating text in macOS doesn't feel great to me.
+Sometimes I hit the "Home" or "End" keys, and I can't get easily back to my position in the file.
 - I'd like to mark a file on the navigator pane on the left with a color or a visual indicator.
 That way, I can find it faster.
 - I'd like to put a stickie or a text block next to the code.
 This text block can be dragged, pinned, or resized.
-I could put formatted code inside that block, or regular styled text.
+I could put formatted code inside that block as well as regular text.

 ## Center an Image in Storyboard